 Wattco inline heaters are designed to enhance the performance of a regular immersion heater, heating up liquid solutions while maximizing efficiency.
 These units are ideally suited for heating pressurized fluids including water, oil, steam, and various gases.

 Are you’re considering an inline heater for your industrial process application?
 Use this FAQ to help you determine if a Wattco inline heater is the most suitable option for your needs.
-When we receive requests from prospective clients we ask a concise yet elaborate set of questions to qualify the clients needs and set up realistic expectation for how the inline heater will be procured, how it will interface and interact with the rest of the production process at your facility, and what sort of maintenance and repair requirements can be expected.
+When we receive requests from prospective clients we ask a concise yet elaborate set of questions.
+These qualify the clients’ needs and set up realistic expectations for how the inline heater’s procurement, how it will interface and interact with the rest of the production process at your facility, and what sort of maintenance and repair requirements can be expected.

 With Wattco, procuring production process equipment is a consultative process.
 We work with you to exchange knowledge and ideas to get you the optimal solution for your heating needs.
-Below, we list the primary considerations and questions you should be prepared to answer when asking for a quote.
-To save time and make the procurement process as efficient as possible for whomever is in charge of procurement, it helps to have answers to such questions on hand when contacting us.
+Below, we list the primary considerations and questions you should prepare to answer when asking for a quote.
+To save time and make the procurement process as efficient as possible for whoever is in charge of procurement, it helps to have answers to such questions on hand when contacting us.

 If you require detailed specification about our inline circulation heaters, consult our online inline heater brochure as a convenient and easy reference.
-Also bear in mind that in the majority we can get back to you with a quote within 24 hours, getting you the information you need to make a decision.
+Also bear in mind that in the majority of cases we can get back to you with a quote within 24 hours, getting you the information you need to make a decision.

 Several characteristics of an inline heater’s construction depend on the state and properties of the medium being heated.
 Among the most important considerations are whether the medium is corrosive and its viscosity.
 Providing Wattco with specific information on the medium being heated allows us to recommend construction materials which won’t react adversely with the medium and will provide optimal heat transfer for improved production efficiency.

 Voltage is another consideration regarding the unit’s power supply and material of the element.